yolomax/ColTrack/README.md

 ## News
+* The code can be found in [https://github.com/bytedance/ColTrack](https://github.com/bytedance/ColTrack).
 * (2023.09.22) The code is in the company's open source review process and will be available soon.
 * (2023.07) Our paper is accepted by ICCV 2023!